🎁 New User? Get 20% off your first purchase with code NEWUSER20 Register Now →

 Master Native Linux Virtualization

-Linux Virtualization Stack is a hands-on, practical guide to building and managing virtual machines using Linux’s native virtualization technologies.
+Linux Virtualization Stack is a hands-on, practical guide to building and managing virtual machines using Linux's native virtualization technologies.
+Instead of relying on proprietary hypervisors like VMware, this book shows how to leverage QEMU, KVM, libvirt, and virt-manager for a flexible, high-performance virtualization environment.

 What You Will Learn

-• Snapshots, cloning, and VM lifecycle management
+• Snapshots, cloning, and VM templates

-• Automation with cloud-init and Ansible
+• Automation with cloud-init, Ansible, and Terraform

 Every chapter is based on real-world Linux hosts and workflows.
 Configuration examples, troubleshooting steps, and optimization tips ensure immediate applicability.

-Dargslan
+Author: Dargslan

 Who Is This Book For?